 12. Data should be stored in a form that allows a personal identification for no longer than is strictly necessary to fulfil the purposes for which it was initially collected.
-Data managers should adopt security measures to ensure the integrity and confidentiality of the stored data, avoiding unauthorised access, destruction, or disclosure of personal data.
+Data managers should adopt security measures to ensure the integrity and confidentiality of the stored data, preventing unauthorised access, alteration, retention, destruction, or disclosure of personal data.